mindset-dojo/mindset-dojo.github.io/_forms/four-energy-networking.md

 ## Experience

-Participants arrive having completed a basic FEBI™ assessment and a short reflection.
+Participants arrive having completed a basic FEBI assessment and a short reflection.
 They bring their report as a reference point, not a label.

 The session begins with a brief warm-up such as [Four Energy Sensei](../four-energy-sensei/), helping everyone settle and sense into their own energy before connecting with others.